Make the most of your time on a cruise stop with these ten awesome things to do in Stavanger in one day

-However, the demise of the fish canning industry did not destine Stavanger to sink back into obscurity.
-With the discovery in 1969 of Ekovosk, the North Sea’s largest oil field, Stavanger’s fortunes changed once again.
+But the demise of the fish canning industry did not herald Stavanger’s descent into obscurity.
+With the discovery of Ekovosk, the North Sea’s largest oil field, in 1969, Stavanger’s fortunes changed once again.
 Sardine City became Oil Central.

 But there is more to this pretty harbour city than fish and fuel.
-Read on for my pick of things to do in Stavanger.
+To help you make the most of your time there, here is my pick of the best things to do during one day in Stavanger.

-1. Packed in Stavanger: The Norwegian Canning Museum (Norsk Hermetikkmuseet)
+1. Visit The Norwegian Canning Museum (Norsk Hermetikkmuseet)

 For the fishy tale of Stavanger’s past

-Smoking fish was equal parts art and skill, requiring three years’ training.
+Smoking fish was equal parts art and skill, requiring three years of training.
 An additional perk was the two free bottles of beer a day that the men were allowed to drink in the workplace.
-The last so-called smoker died in 2017 at the grand age of 96.
-Clearly, those daily beers did him no harm!
-His grandson has carried on the tradition and smokes fish at the museum every Tuesday during the summer months.

 For all things nautical